Estimated reading time: 3 minutes

 An essential part of your business plan.

 Your P&L statement is perhaps the most crucial part of your business plan.
-It is the best way to examine your revenues, costs, and expenses over a given period so you can see your small business’s financial progress.
-Your P&L statement provides you with a snapshot of how cash flows into and out of your business.
+It is the best way to examine your revenues, costs, and expenses over a period to see your small business’s financial progress.
+Your P&L statement provides a snapshot of how cash flows into and out of your business.
 In addition, you can use your P&L statement to help predict future income and identify expenses that can be reduced or eliminated.

 Preparing your P&L statement.

 Getting your profit and loss statement started is relatively simple, so long as you have all the necessary financial information readily available.
 But, first, you must understand the basic formula for calculating your business’s profit:

 Profit = Revenues – Expenses